Vada Chennai: Rajan Vagaiyaraa

 Rajan Vagaiyaraa was initially conceived by Vetrimaaran as a prequel to Vada Chennai, focusing on the life of Rajan, played by Ameer.
 Vetrimaaran stated in interviews that he was deeply fascinated by the character and originally intended to develop a standalone web series.
 Extensive flashback sequences featuring Rajan were shot during Vada Chennai's production.
 While only some were used in the final cut, the remaining footage, edited into a narrative exceeding two hours, was compiled as a separate film titled Rajan Vagaiyaraa.
 As of 2025, the film remains unreleased.
 In March 2021, it was reported that the prequel might resume development following Vetrimaaran's other commitments (Viduthalai Part 1 and Part 2, and Vaadivaasal).

 Arasan

-In June 2025, Vetrimaaran began production on an film starring Silambarasan tentatively titled STR49 which is set in the same universe as Vada Chennai.
-G. V. Prakash Kumar was initially brought onboard as the film's composer but he was subsequently replaced by Anirudh Ravichander.
-Andrea Jeremiah, Samuthirakani and Kishore, who were associated with the original film, were cast to reprise their roles.
+In June 2025, Vetrimaaran began production on a film starring Silambarasan tentatively titled STR49 which is set in the same universe as Vada Chennai.Anirudh Ravichander is the composer for the film.
+Ameer, Andrea Jeremiah, Samuthirakani and Kishore, who were associated with the original film, were cast to reprise their roles, with Vijay Sethupathi having a cameo appearance in this film.
 The film is being co-produced by Silambarasan under his newly formed production company, Atman Cine Arts.
-The glimpse of the film was released on 16 October 2025, coinciding with Anirudh’s birthday.
-The film's shooting is set to begin from mid-November 2025.